 - Ideal Adoption Age: The ideal age for adopting a kitten is typically between 8 to 12 weeks.
 Kittens undergo essential physical and social development during this time.

 - Developmental Milestones: At six weeks old, kittens are still in the process of weaning from their mother’s milk and transitioning to solid food.
 They are also learning important social skills from their mother and littermates.

 Waiting until a kitten is at least 8 to 12 weeks old offers several advantages:

 - Physical Health: Older kittens are more robust, with a stronger immune system and better overall health, which can make the transition to a new home smoother.

 - Social Skills: Kittens benefit from spending more time with their mother and littermates, acquiring crucial social and behavioral skills.

 However, if no mother is found, that is not a death sentence to your kitty.
 Educate yourself, get the supplies you need, and become the kitty mother of the world!

 The most important things for them right now are warmth, shelter, and food.
 If they have that and are starting to gain weight as they should then you doing good!
 And that means in a few days you will move onto week SEVEN!!!
-WHAT!!!.
-Are you guys ready for that one?!